Blog

 Land Development Loans

-Land development financing is generally packaged as either a secured purchase loan or as a development loan.
+Land development financing is generally packaged as either a secured purchase loan or a development loan.

 When it comes to the requirements for a secured purchase loan, borrowers often pledge some asset as collateral.
 The asset serves as protection in case the borrower fails to pay back the loan.
 Secured purchase loans typically have lower interest rates compared to unsecured loans.